figtools/figgy.docs/docs/architecture/events.md

 Figgy is designed to support the collaboration of users across disparate teams.
 Live events enable the Figgy CLI to update configuration state virtually instantly.
-For instance, if Aravind adds a new parameter to ParameterStore, events will trigger that update our remote cache that informs Figgy's local state.
-If Shauna runs `figgy config get` 1 second later she will see Aravind's new parameter.
+For instance, if Aravind adds a new parameter to ParameterStore, events will trigger that update our remote cache which informs Figgy's local state.
+If Shauna runs `figgy config get` ~1 second later she will see Aravind's new parameter.

 **To keep desired state in-sync with actual state**